Computer Science

 CS 180: Operating Systems I: Man-Machine Interface

 Credits 3This course focusses on dynamic trio of virtualization, concurrency, and persistence that powers modern computing systems.
 The course is designed to explore various operating system related topics like, virtualization, processes, threads, context switching, synchronization, scheduling, and virtual memory management algorithms.
-Additionally, it also focuses on the intricacies of file systems & disk management, unravelling the computer system'92s inner workings.
+Additionally, it also focuses on the intricacies of file systems & disk management, unravelling the computer system's inner workings.

 CS 185: C++ for Designers